Neilus Flynn

-Neilus Flynn was a hurler who played hurling with Causeway in Co Kerry.
+Neilus Flynn was a hurler who played hurling with Causeway in County Kerry.
 He was the club's first Kerry Senior Hurling Championship-winning captain in 1932.
 He had the honour of captaining two different teams to Championship success; Causeway in 1932, and St Brendan's in 1936.
 He also captained a Shannon Rovers amalgamation in the 1939 County Final defeat to Crotta.

 The inscription on the cup reads: